 - You are an Australian citizen and meet the residency requirements (you must study at least part of your course in Australia); or

-- You are a New Zealand Special Category visa (SCV) holder who meets the long-term residency requirements and will be resident in Australia for the duration of your study; or
+- You are a New Zealand citizen who meets the long-term residency requirements, is resident in Australia for the duration of your study, and either:

 - You are a permanent humanitarian visa holder who will be resident in Australia for the duration of your study.